Drax Power Station: Design and specification

 The main buildings are of steel frame and metal clad construction.
 The main features are a turbine hall, a boiler house, a chimney and 12 cooling towers.
 The boiler house is 76 m high, and the turbine hall is 400 m long.

 The chimney stands 259.3 m tall, with an overall diameter of 26 m, and weighs 44,000 tonnes.
 It consists of three elliptical flues of reinforced concrete, each serving two of the six boilers, set within a cylindrical 'wind shield', also of reinforced concrete.
 The topmost elements, the three cap rings of the flues which extend above the wind shield, are of cast iron.
 When finished, the chimney was the largest industrial chimney in the world, and is still the tallest in the United Kingdom.
 The chimney's dimensions, including the height, were dictated by a design total capacity of 5,100 m3/s of gases at 26 m/s.
-As the station was designed and constructed prior to the CEGB's commitment to Flue Gas Desulpurisation, extensive measures were made to limit acid attack from 'sulphurous condensate', namely the lining of the flues with a fluoroelastomer, and coating of the upper 29 m of the external surfaces with a mix of acid-resisting tiles and said fluoroelastomer.
+As the station was designed and constructed prior to the CEGB's commitment to Flue Gas Desulphurisation, extensive measures were made to limit acid attack from 'sulphurous condensate', namely the lining of the flues with a fluoroelastomer, and coating of the upper 29 m of the external surfaces with a mix of acid-resisting tiles and said fluoroelastomer.

 The twelve 114 m tall natural draft cooling towers stand in two groups of six to the north and south of the station.
 They are made of reinforced concrete, in the typical hyperboloid design, and each have a base diameter of 92 m.

-The station is the third-largest coal-fired power station in Europe, after Bełchatów Power Station in Poland, and Neurath Power Station in Germany.
+The station was the third-largest coal-fired power station in Europe, after Bełchatów Power Station in Poland, and Neurath Power Station in Germany.
 It produces around 24 terawatt hours (TWh) (86.4 petajoules) of electricity annually.
 Although it generates around 1,500,000 tonnes of ash and 22,800,000 tonnes of carbon dioxide each year, it is the most carbon-efficient coal-fired power plant in the United Kingdom.

 The design life was set out in terms of number of start-ups and operating "cycles", but with the presumption that the station would operate as a standard 2nd-tier (nuclear stations being 1st-tier) baseload generator in the pattern well established under the centralised state-owned electricity system, it was summarised as "in the order of 40 years".
 The minimum requirement was for providing 'full load for weekdays, over a spell of 3 months' with an availability over 85%.
 Weekend operations were expected to be between 50–100% of full power.
 Despite this intent for baseload operation, it was designed with a reasonable ability for load-following, being able to ramp up or down by 5% of full power per minute within the range of 50–100% of full power.